 Why is a water softener a good choice?

-A water softener directly removes minerals from your water and disposes of it through a process known as ionization and regeneration.
-It is typically installed where water comes into your house so that the minerals are removed before the water spreads throughout the house.
-You will say goodbye to any further build-up, scaling and staining caused by the minerals.
+A water softener removes minerals from your water and disposes of it through a process known as ionization and regeneration.
+A water softener is typically installed where water comes into your house so that the minerals are removed before the water spreads through the house.
+You will say “goodbye” to any further build-up, scaling, and staining caused by the minerals.

-Another pleasant result of soft water is the need for less chemicals.
-Many of the chemicals added to detergents, soaps and shampoos are there for the sole purpose of softening water.
-With soft water, you will also use less soap and detergents.
-This means that your dishes, clothing and cleaning supplies don’t need to be be saturated in chemicals that are harmful for your body and the environment.
+Another pleasant result of soft water is that you don’t need to use as many chemicals.
+Many of the chemicals added to detergents, soaps, and shampoos are there just to softening water.
+With soft water, you will use less soap and detergents.
+This means that your dishes, clothes, and cleaning supplies don’t need to be be saturated in chemicals that are harmful for your body and the environment.

 How do I get soft water?

-TLC is your local Kinetico dealer and can help you find the water purifying system that is best for your family.
+TLC is your local Kinetico dealer and can help you find the water softening system that is best for your family.
 The most reasonable choice for most home owners is the ion exchange water softening system.
-It is less expensive than reverse osmosis and is not corrosive to pipes.
-With a water softening system, you will find that your dishes are cleaner, you clothing and appliances last longer and your skin and hair is much softer.
+It is less expensive than reverse osmosis and isn’t corrosive to pipes.
+With a water softening system, you will find that your dishes are cleaner, you clothes and appliances last longer, and your skin and hair is much softer.